-Zhou’s soldiers were brave and well trained, however, the Shang’s hastily organized slaves, most of whom were captives of wars and had never been treated well, had mutinied out of sudden.
+Zhou's soldiers were brave and well trained; however, the Shang's hastily organized slaves, most of whom were captives of wars and had never been treated well, had mutinied out of a sudden.

 The king's royal soldiers and generals, most of whom sacrificed in the end, fought bravely but still failed.

-Zhou’s lord, then, cut off the king's head and killed his beloved woman.
+Zhou's lord cut off the king's head and killed his beloved woman.

 After King Di Xin's death, the Shang Dynasty officially ended.

-Lord Ji Fa, now the King Wu of Zhou, established the Zhou Dynasty, granted Shang’s capital city to the son of the late king, and allowed him to rule Shang’s surrendered people there.
+Lord Ji Fa, now the King Wu of Zhou, established the Zhou Dynasty, granted Shang's capital city to the late king's son, and allowed him to rule Shang's surrendered people there.

 Other forces of Shang that refused to surrender to Zhou kept fighting but failed or moved up north far away.

 Many former nobles of Shang surrendered and kept serving the Zhou Dynasty, including Weizi, the big brother of Di Xin.

 Site of Xin Yu, the Last Capital City of the Shang Dynasty — Anyang City, Henan Province